 The Moreno Valley College EMS program does not recognize prior learning of a student to obtain advanced placement.

-- Read the following article titled Attention Paramedic Candidates: Is your program CAAHEP accredited? pdf
+To learn more about CAAHEP certification, read: Attention Paramedic Candidates: Is your program CAAHEP accredited? pdf

-- Program begins: Fall semester of each year.
+Program Begins: Fall semester of each year

-- A completed paramedic application must be on file, and positive attendance at the orientation must occur in order to pre-register for the mandatory MVC paramedic prep class.
+A completed paramedic application must be on file and positive attendance at the orientation must occur in order to pre-register for the mandatory MVC paramedic prep class.

 To be considered complete, the application must include copies of the following:

 - Official transcripts of all schools previously attended.